The 2017 summer reading program is Reading by Design!

 Presentations for children will include craft days, an obstacle course, Lego nights, magicians, Petting Zoo, Squabbling Squads game for the family, Wet and Wild Water Show, and a pool party at Hawthorne Pool for the final program.
 All programs are free but some require registration in the Children’s Room.

 Children can sign up in the Children’s Room or by visiting the Children’s Room page and filling out the online registration form.
 Adults and teens can sign up at the Reference Desk or by filling out the form below.
 You will need to visit the library to pick up your reading log.
+Please note: registration for 2017 is not yet open.

 The summer reading program officially begins on June 6, and concludes on July 30.